christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - Joseph: This is not a Jewish name.
 It is the Egyptian Yusef, from Asar-Seph (Son of Osiris), a title identical in function to Caesar (Asar-King).
 Every "Joseph" in the biblical narrative is a high imperial official: Joseph in Egypt was the Vizier.
 Joseph of Arimathea was the Sanhedrin member who claimed the body.
 This was a title for the Prime Minister of the Dragon court.
 By using a text addressed to a "kratistos Epaphroditus" (the god Hermaphroditus, a form of Serapis), Josephus is signing his work as "Osiris-Son, the Prime Minister".
 - Jew/Jewish: Iudaios (Jew) = Iudah (Judah) = Iulius (Julius).
 The Tribe of Judah and the Gens Julia were the exact same bloodline.
 This is also where the title "Yuezhi", the Central Asian Scythian tribe (Yuezhi (Chinese) → Iuzi (some intermediary) → Iulius (Latin)) comes from.
 "Jupiter" comes from Dyēus Pter ("Sky Father") which is the original name of the chief god for the Proto-Indo-Europeans on the Pontic-Caspian Steppe.
 His name means "Shining Sky Father".
 The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
 The Latin form Iovis (Jove) is a direct reflex of Dyēus.
 The Old Latin form Diovis is attested in an inscription from 270-220 BC at Peltuinum Vestinum – a Sabine town.
 Julius is a contraction of an older Latin personal name Iovilios, which meant "pertaining to or descended from Jove (Iovis)".
 The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh.
 Dyēus -> Zeus -> Iove (Jove) -> Iud- (as in Iud-ii).
 The -ii suffix denotes "people of" or "tribe of".
 Iudii = "The People of Jove.
 "The Scythian elite, as part of their imperial cult, syncretized their primary deity with local deities.
 In Anatolia and Thrace, this same god was worshipped as Sabazios, so Yahweh Saboath, the god of the Hebrew Bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).
 Dyēus Pter is also at the root of "Yuezhi" (月氏) who were a tribe of Scythians.
 It appears that ancient "Judaism" (Pre-70 AD) was a branch of the imperial cult centered on the god Jupiter-Sabazios (Yahweh Sabaoth) that local Canaanites, Edomites, and Levantine converts inherited.
 The term "Ashkenazi" (Ashkenaz means Scythian in Hebrew) confirms steppe origins.
 The name is also connected to the gens Iulia, which claimed descent from Aeneas (son of Venus) and Iulus (Ascanius) – a mythological genealogy that ties them to the gods.
 - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 In Sanskrit the word for "lord" is "Isha".
 This appears in "Ishvara" —"Lord".
 The Avestan word for "lord" is "Ahura".
 This appears in "Ahura Mazda"—the supreme god of Zoroastrianism.
 Scythian Asa "Lord".
 Egyptian Asar is "Osiris/Lord".
 Thracian Asa is "Lord".
 Norse Aesir is Lord.
 The Persian word for "lord" is "Baga".
 This appears in "Baghdad" —"Given by God".
 The Thracian word for "Lord" is "Asa".
 This appears in the name "Asander"—the Bosporan king and suggests a pan-steppe naming convention for dragon-kings.
 - Mary/Mary Magdalene = Mariamne III (daughter of Aristobulus IV).
 Mariamne, the name Josephus gives to Herod's wives, is not Hebrew Miriam.
 It is the Hellenized form of the Egyptian theophoric Mery-Amun (mrj-jmn): "Beloved of Amun".
 In the New Kingdom, "Mery-Amun" was a standard name for crown princes and high priestesses of the Amun cult at Thebes.
 The Mariamnes were priestesses of the Amun-Serapis cult.
 Ptolemy l Soter used the Egyptian name Meryamun Setepenre which means "Beloved of Amun, Chosen of Re".
+Cleopatra or Qli-pa-dra ("Glory of the Father") was the Greek rendering of the Egyptian Mery-Amun ("Beloved of Amun"), and is the same name as Mary.
 - Matthew = The Hebrew name Mattathias (Ματταθίας) is a direct translation of Mithridates ("given by Mithra"))
 - Monobazus: Ma'nu + Sabazios is the Phrygian and Thracian version of Zeus.
 The "-zios" suffix refers to Zeus in Thracian.
 Ma'nu comes from Manes/Mannu-Kuras/Manu (Scythian Sage-King)/Menes (Egypt's legendary founder), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 Monobazus = Ma'nu-Sabazios = Manu-Zeus = "Zeus-Man" or "The Divine Man".
 This is exactly what "Jesus" means: Ie (divine) + Zeus = "Divine Zeus".
 Monobazus, Menneus, and Boethus (Bo + Bazus = "Of Sabazios") are the same title adapted to Greek and Latin pronunciation.
 Boethus is the Persian-Scythian title for the high priest of the Sabazios-Serapis cult.
 Simon Boethus is Simon Magus.
-- Paul the Apostle: The name "Paul" (Paulus) is Latin for "small" or "humble".
-In the Flavian court, Paulus was a cognomen used by the Aemilii Pauli family, which was intermarried with the Cornelii Scipiones – and the Scipios were Scythian‑descended generals.
-Paulus is the Greek Paulos, which is a calque of the Egyptian title "Pawer" (Pa-shery or Pȝ-šr in Demotic Egyptian = "the little one", "the junior"), and was used for the junior priest of the Serapis cult.
-Therefore, Paul was not a person but a priestly rank in the Flavian‑controlled Serapis network.
-Multiple people took on this role.
-- Pharaoh: not "great house".
-The root is the ancient Indo-Iranian (Scythian) concept of farnah- (Avestan: xᵛarənah).
-It means Divine Royal Glory.
-Phraates (Parthia) and Pharnaces (Pontus/Bosporus) are regional linguistic variants of the this tile (farnah-bearer, or god-king).
-- - Nazareth: Another name for Rome.
+- Nazareth: Another name for Rome.
 In Egyptian, Nsr / Nsr-t - "Fiery Serpent", and the goddess Nsrt is the fiery serpent-uraeus on the pharaoh's crown.
 The uraeus is the cobra goddess Wadjet, the embodiment of royal power, the same as the Scythian Draco.
 If we read "Nazareth" as Nsr-t (Egyptian) + the Hebrew feminine place ending *-et*, then "Nazareth" would mean "Place of the Fiery Dragon/Serpent".
 Similar to Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 In Crimea there is a region around the Zolotoy Kurgan (Golden Kurgan) near Kerch.
 Local Tatar tradition calls that area Yılanlı ("place of serpents").
 The Greek name for the same area was Na(s)sa – a clear contraction of Nsr (serpent) + -a (place).
 "Nazareth" is a Greek‑Hebrew hybrid name for the serpent cult site in Crimea.
 - Paul the Apostle: Paulus is the Greek Paulos (Latin for "small" or "humble"), which is a calque of the Egyptian title "Pawer" (Pa-shery or Pȝ-šr in Demotic Egyptian = "the little one", "the junior"), and was used for the junior priest of the Serapis cult.
 Therefore, Paul was not a person but a priestly rank in the Flavian‑controlled Serapis network.
 Multiple people took on this role.
+- Paul the Apostle: The name "Paul" (Paulus) is Latin for "small" or "humble".
+In the Flavian court, Paulus was a cognomen used by the Aemilii Pauli family, which was intermarried with the Cornelii Scipiones – and the Scipios were Scythian‑descended generals.
+Paulus is the Greek Paulos, which is a calque of the Egyptian title "Pawer" (Pa-shery or Pȝ-šr in Demotic Egyptian = "the little one", "the junior"), and was used for the junior priest of the Serapis cult.
+Therefore, Paul was not a person but a priestly rank in the Flavian‑controlled Serapis network.
+Multiple people took on this role.
+- Pharaoh: not "great house".
+The root is the ancient Indo-Iranian (Scythian) concept of farnah- (Avestan: xᵛarənah).
+It means Divine Royal Glory.
+Phraates (Parthia) and Pharnaces (Pontus/Bosporus) are regional linguistic variants of the this tile (farnah-bearer, or god-king).
 - Ptolemy: The same as Polemon = "War-King".
 This title collapses the entire Ptolemaic-Pontic-Bosporan nexus into a single titular office.
 When the New Testament mentions "Polemon II" and the Egyptian coins say "Ptolemy", they are not different dynasties using different names.
 They are the same administrative title (War-King) pronounced with regional Greek dialect variants.
 The pt- form was used in Egypt (Alexandrian koine); the plain p- form was used in Pontus and Bosporus (Ionic/Thracian koine).
 This is why Cleopatra's brother-husband could be simultaneously "Ptolemy XIII" in Alexandria and "Polemon I" in Pontus.
 It is not an alias.
 It is the same job title in two dialects.
 - Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself in an Iranian-Scythian context mirrors Paisa or Paesa, related to Pahlava (Parthian/Sarmatian noble).
 Thus "the Parthian".
 It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 In the name Calpurnius Piso Cal‑pur‑nius = Kal‑ (Iranian "clan" or Sarmatian "wolf" – cf. Kalb "wolf") + ‑pur‑ (son, from putra in Sanskrit) + ‑nius (Latin suffix).
 Hence "Son of the Wolf Clan".
 The wolf is the Scythian totem.
 So every Calpurnius Piso is the "Wolf-Clan Parthian".
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).
 - Rome: In Sarmatian, "Ruma" (Rome) = "Place of the Dragon".
 Rome was not tied to a specific geography in antiquity.
 It was a portable title of imperial legitimacy.
 The Thracians used it in Crimea (Rhoemetalces = "King of Rhome").
 The Byzantines used it in Constantinople (Basileía tôn Rhōmaíōn , or "Kingdom of the Romans").
 The Latins used it on the Tiber.
 The Ottomans later called themselves "Rum" and the Balkans "Rumeli" (Land of the Romans).
 - Simon: Simon is a priestly office title that was later mistaken for a personal name.
 The Egyptian word sm or Sem means “priest”, specifically the Sem-priest, the high mortuary priest of Ptah and Osiris.
 - Tiberius: Not from the Tiber river.
 The Tibareni were a Pontic-Anatolian tribe on the southern Black Sea coast, neighbors to the Bosporan core.
 In the local substrate, Tib-ar or Tev-an meant "Divine Lord" (compare Luwian Tiwaz, Hittite Tarḫunna).
 "Tiberius Julius" therefore decodes as "Divine Lord of Jove"—a Pontic-Bosporan priest.
 This is the High Priest of the Sky-Father (Jupiter-Sabazios).
 - Vespasian: Ves-Pasiani = "Lord of the Pasiani".
 The Pasiani were a steppe tribe in a confederation with the Asii and the progenitors of the Iranian Paisa/Pahlav.
 The adjectival suffix ‑ianus means "belonging to".
 Thus Vespasianus = Ves‑pasianus = "Lord of the Pasa (Parthians)" or "King belonging to the Pahlav clan".
 Vespasian's mother was Vespasia Pollo.
 Pollio derives from Ptolemy, or Polemon.
 The hypocoristic (pet‑name) form of Ptolemy in Greek was Ptollion.
 In Latin, that became Pollio (the initial Pt‑ was simplified to P‑, as happened with many Greek loanwords).
 Ptolemy and Polemon are regional pronunciations of the same Dragon‑King title.
 In the Bible Ptollion was a leader of the Pharisees during the 1st century BCE.
 Vespasia Pollo was a secret descendant of Cleopatra and her brother-husband Ptolemy XIII Theos Philopator (aka Gaius Octavius (Emperor Augustus) aka Polemon I of Pontus).
 Also, their "Sabine" origins are a cover for their Bosporan roots: Suetonius, a Flavian court historian, claims the Flavian family was of "Sabine" origin.
 This was a lie.
 They were not Sabine; they were Sabi—priestly Dragon Kings from Scythian Sabi, which means "seven" (a sacred number) and is the root of Sabazios (the Thracian Zeus) and Sabaoth (Lord of Hosts).
+- Zebedaios (Zebedee in the New Testament) is a Greek rendering of Sabazios.
+The sons of Zebedee (James and John) were, in the original context, priests of Sabazios.

 ---